Skip to main content

 Next Open Event

-All our Open Events have finished for 2022.
+All our Open Events have finished for the year.
 You can still apply by searching for the programme you'd like to apply for on our website.
 Or if you'd like to chat to someone please call 02476 791100, email [email protected] or use our Live Chat.

 We want you to experience what life at Coventry College is really like and hope you’ll get a feel for our campus, programmes and what to expect.